gvwilson/sensibleadventures/bookster/bookster.md

 guyline to save himself from falling over the side.

 Erileine threw her weight onto the rudder.
 The *Presumption* tilted sharply.
-Donaien's spear clattered to the deck as he grabbed the gunwale with one hand and Armaend with the other.
+Her father's spear clattered to the deck as he grabbed the gunwale with one hand and a cursing Vurt with the other.

-Twenty strides, ten, five–just as Razi threw himself over the cliff, Thomas grabbed Erileine's collar and pulled her out of his way.
-"Idiot!" he shouted, yanking the rudder as the boat's starboard side scraped against the mountain.
+Twenty strides, ten, five–just as Razi threw himself over the cliff, Thomas pulled Erileine out of his way.
+"Idiot!" he snarled, yanking the rudder as the boat's starboard side scraped against the mountain.

-*Thud!* Razi hit the sail and fell to the deck.
+*Thud!* Razi hit the sail and slid down to the deck.

-"Oh hells," Gaeston swore.
+"Oh cake," Gaeston swore.
 Erileine whirled around.
 Standing at the top of the cliff, the blind Hett magician raised his hands and brought them together.